sabrooks/learning_dart/README.md

 Examples to learn Dart.

 **Start**:
-Clone the project and open one of folders with Dart Editor.
+Clone the project and open a chapter folder with Dart Editor.